Joyboy-91/Single-Cell-RNA-Sequencing-Tutorial/README.md

 ##  1. Introduction: What is Single-Cell RNA Sequencing? <a name="1-introduction"></a>

-Traditional RNA sequencing (Bulk RNA-seq) gives the average gene expression of millions of cells in a tissue (like a "fruit smoothie"). **Single-Cell RNA Sequencing (scRNA-seq)**, on the other hand, tags and analyzes the genetic material of each cell individually (like identifying each "fruit" separately).
+Traditional RNA sequencing (Bulk RNA-seq) gives the average gene expression of millions of cells in a tissue. **Single-Cell RNA Sequencing (scRNA-seq)**, on the other hand, tags and analyzes the genetic material of each cell individually.

 **Why use this pipeline?**
 * **To identify rare cell types:** Uses high-resolution clustering and tailored QC thresholds to discover hidden sub-populations (e.g., specific Fibroblast subtypes) in complex tissues.